-The cost of care – residential care homes in particular – can be very high, so it’s understandable that some people might be tempted to ‘offload’ assets so that they are excluded from the financial assessment.
+The cost of care – residential care homes and nursing homes in particular – can be very high, so it’s understandable that some people might be tempted to ‘offload’ assets so that they are excluded from the financial assessment.

 You might think that ways to reduce assets could include:

-- gifting money or expensive items, such as jewellery, to family or close friends
+- gifting money or expensive items, such as a piece of jewellery that has recently been purchased, to family members or close friends

 - putting money into a trust or tying it up in some other way